 We use data from a joint observation of \esosource in 2021 June with \xmm \citep[][ObsID 0863050201, 109\,ks for EPIC-pn and 125\,ks for both EPIC-MOS detectors]{jansen2001} and \nustar \citep[][ObsID 0863050201, 172\,ks]{harrison2013}, which were published by \Waltontwentyone.

-For \xmm's instruments EPIC-pn, EPIC-MOS1, and EPIC-MOS2, we reduce and extract data over the 0.3--10\,keV energy band with \xmm SAS version~21.0.0.
-For extraction, we use a circular region with $35''$ radius, for the background we use a circular region with $70''$ radius on the same chip.
-We set \textit{applyabsfluxcorr=yes} to obtain a better agreement between the effective areas of the EPIC-detectors and \nustar, which leads to larger cross-calibration constants between \xmm and \nustar compared to \Waltontwentyone\footnote{See \href{https://www.cosmos.esa.int/web/xmm-newton/ccf-release-notes}{https://www.cosmos.esa.int/web/xmm-newton/ccf-release-notes} and file XMM-CCF-REL-388 about the empirical correction of the EPIC effective area.}.
+For \xmm's instruments EPIC-pn, EPIC-MOS1, and EPIC-MOS2, we reduced and extracted the data over the 0.3--10\,keV energy band with \xmm SAS version~21.0.0.
+For the extraction, we used a circular region with a $35''$ radius; for the background, we used a circular region with $70''$ radius on the same chip.
+We set \textit{applyabsfluxcorr=yes} to obtain a better agreement between the effective areas of the EPIC-detectors and \nustar, which led to larger cross-calibration constants between \xmm and \nustar compared to \Waltontwentyone\footnote{See \href{https://www.cosmos.esa.int/web/xmm-newton/ccf-release-notes}{https://www.cosmos.esa.int/web/xmm-newton/ccf-release-notes} and file XMM-CCF-REL-388 about the empirical correction of the EPIC effective area.}.
 After extraction, data from EPIC-MOS1 and EPIC-MOS2 are combined into one dataset.
-We use optimal binning \citep{kaastra2016} to rebin the spectra, ensuring a minimum Signal-to-Noise ratio of 5.
+We use optimal binning \citep{kaastra2016} to rebin the spectra, ensuring a minimum signal-to-noise ratio of 5.

 We reduce and extract 4--78\,keV spectra for \nustar-FPMA and -FPMB with the \nustar Data Analysis Software version 2.1.4 and \nustar calibration database v20241015.
-We extract the source products and response from a circular region with $90''$ radius and estimate the background from a $100''$ radius region on the same chip.
-The spectra are again binned with the optimum binning algorithm, ensuring a Signal-to-Noise ratio of 5.
+We extracted the source products and response from a circular region with $90''$ radius and estimated the background from a $100''$ radius region on the same chip.
+The spectra were again binned with the optimum binning algorithm, ensuring a signal-to-noise ratio of 5.
 We note that the \nustar spectrum becomes background-dominated at ${\gtrsim} 40$\,keV, resulting in only a few wide bins.